-A study in the Netherlands published in 2012, for instance, looks at what people choose as a reward for completing a survey, where the alternative options are a gift certificate, a lottery ticket, or a charitable donation .
-Focusing on workers at the start of their career, the study finds that those in the public sector are more likely to choose the charity than are those in the private sector.
+A study published in 2019, for instance, finds that applicants to the police force in Germany are more trustworthy and more willing to enforce norms than a comparable control group .
+A study in the Netherlands from 2012 looks at what people choose as a reward for completing a survey, where the options are a gift certificate, a lottery ticket, or a charitable donation .
+Focusing on workers at the start of their career, the study finds that those in the public sector are more likely to choose the charity than those in the private sector.
 As tenure increases, however, the difference disappears and even reverses.
 This is partly explained by the fact that public sector employees feel that they have already contributed to society by working at a public sector job that they believe underpays them.

 Indeed, one issue with several studies comparing private and public sector workers is that the types of jobs may be inherently different in the two sectors, which could have an impact on the behavior that is used as a proxy for public service motivation.
 As an example, a nurse (working in the public sector) may have plenty of opportunities to behave altruistically on the job and thus may not differ much from other workers in her prosocial activities out of work, even if he or she is genuinely more altruistically motivated.
 The same issue arises for other characteristics that may differ between jobs in the public and private sectors and that may be difficult to control for (such as required effort, career incentives, and job security).